compsys-progtools/spring2024/syllabus/grading.md

 - sharing articles and discussing them in the course discussions
 - contributing annotated resources the course website

 You will maintain a list of your contributions in your KWL repo in the `community_contributions.md` file.
-Every individual change to this file (representing one contribution) should be commited to a new branch and then submitted as a PR, with a review requested from @brownsarahm.
+Every individual change to this file (representing one contribution) should be commited to a new {term}`branch` and then submitted as a PR, with a review requested from @brownsarahm.

 ```{note}
 Some participation in your group repo and a small number of discussions will be required for experience, review, and practice badges.
 This means that not every single contribution or peer review to your team repo will earn a community badge.